Walking through history - Queen Anne Tour

 Learn more about Castle Coole and the history hidden beneath your feet on a guided walk every week.

-Meet at the shop at on Wednesdays at 2pm for a guided walk of the grounds and learn about the history of the estate long before the current house was built in the 1790s.
+Meet at the shop each week for a guided walk of the grounds and learn about the history of the estate long before the current house was built in the 1790s.

 The estate in 1707 would have been very different to the one you see today with major developments being made by the owner, Col. James Corry, who inheirited the land from his father.
 The Queen Anne House was built and large additions made to the estate including a large walled deer park which has now mostly been lost.